matteosissa/matteosissa.github.io/content/en/authors/admin/_index.md

     date_end: 20 Jun 2020
     final_grade: "100/100"
     summary: |
-# Note: link added with HTML to make image open on a new page
       Graduated from a high school focused on STEM subjects (mathematics and science).
 Awarded as <a href="/uploads/romanae-disputationes/newspaper.png" target="_blank" rel="noopener">*Speaker of the Year*</a> in 2019 at the national philosophy competition *Romanae Disputationes*.